amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 ## Configuration templates

-A configuration template is a centralized network configuration model that
-- allows administrators to define a standardized set of settings,
-- enables the application of these settings across multiple networks, and
+Use a configuration template to define a standard set of network settings and apply them across multiple networks, helping you manage your network consistently and at scale
-- facilitates consistent and scalable network management.

-Configuration templates support various configurations, including VLAN settings, firewall rules, and SD-WAN policies.
-These templates can be created and managed through the Meraki Dashboard, providing a user-friendly interface for network administrators.
+Configuration templates support various settings, including VLAN settings, firewall rules, and SD-WAN policies.
+These templates can be created and managed through the Meraki Dashboard.

 For more information, see [Meraki configuration templates](https://documentation.meraki.com/General_Administration/Templates_and_Config_Sync/Managing_Multiple_Networks_with_Configuration_Templates).

 ## Rate limits per organization
-Each Meraki organization has a rate limit of 10 requests per second per organization, regardless of the number of applications interacting with that organization.
+You can make upto 10 requests per second per organization, regardless of the number of applications interacting with that organization.

-To accommodate short bursts of activity, an additional ten requests are allowed in the first second, enabling a maximum of 30 requests in the first two seconds.
+To accommodate short bursts of activity, you can send an extra 10 requests in the first second, for a total of 30 requests in two seconds.

 This limit is shared across all API applications in the organization using [API authentication](https://developer.cisco.com/meraki/api-v1/authorization/), making it essential to coordinate API usage across systems.
-Monitoring your organization’s request patterns is one way to avoid breaching the rate limit.
+Monitor your organization’s request patterns to stay within rate limits.

 | Metric               | Value                                        |
 |-------------------------|-------------------------------------------------------------|